 We were among a crowd of 500 participants, from sectors and organisations across the country, united by a common purpose to progress change on elder abuse – to ‘rock the boat’ on policy inertia and to challenge each other, and government, on the best way forward.
 This led to some lively panel discussions and – if not opposing, then certainly contrasting – perspectives in the international keynote addresses.

-Alexia Huxley, the Manager Policy and Communications with COTA Victoria, participated in a panel session on Victoria’s 10 primary Elder Abuse Prevention Networks.
+Alexia Huxley, the Manager Policy and Communications with COTA Victoria, participated in a panel session, where she talked about research on Elder Abuse Prevention Networks in Victoria.
+For more information read the article on Research puts spotlight on community solutions.

 For some speakers, a human rights approach privileging individual autonomy and the ‘dignity of risk’ was paramount.
 Other speakers championed safeguarding models that protect even a self-neglecting older person, or otherwise override an older person’s wishes in the interests of a broader sense of public justice.

-Keynote speaker Bethany Brown, from Human Rights Watch in the US, outlined the ethical choices government and society encounter through enabling older people to have their human rights recognised and respected versus the overwhelming desire to ‘’protect’ older people under the guise of ‘duty of care’.
+Keynote speaker Bethany Brown, from Human Rights Watch, outlined the ethical choices government and society encounter through enabling older people to have their human rights recognised and respected versus the overwhelming desire to ‘’protect’ older people under the guise of ‘duty of care’.

 The former Deputy District Attorney of the San Diego County, Paul Greenwood, exhorted Australians to implement mandatory reporting, criminalise elder abuse, and prosecute perpetrators regardless of the older person’s preferences.